matcumbe/pgrs-portal/webGNIS Sample Data/250418 Drei/WebGNIS Files/Documentation/DATABASE.md

 ## Overview

+The GNIS database ecosystem consists of multiple databases that store information about geodetic control points, user accounts, and data access requests.
+This document outlines the structure of these databases and their relationships.

+## Main GNIS Database

-The GNIS database stores information about three types of geodetic control points: vertical stations (VGCP), horizontal control points (HGCP), and gravity stations.
+The main GNIS database stores information about three types of geodetic control points: vertical stations (VGCP), horizontal control points (HGCP), and gravity stations.
 Each type is stored in its own dedicated table with specific fields relevant to that type of station.

-## Database Schema

 ### 1. Vertical Stations Table (`vgcp_stations`)